 The Work Is Hard Enough.
 Research Shouldn't Be.

-Organizations serving justice-involved populations face a particular challenge: the decisions that matter most require evidence that is difficult to find and even harder to translate into action.
+Organizations working across the criminal justice ecosystem face a particular challenge: the decisions that matter most require evidence that is difficult to find and even harder to translate into action.

 If you're facing a research or funding challenge you haven't been able to get your arms around, that's where we start.